lnls-ima/bo-dipoles/model-09/analysis/hallsensor/production/README.md

-As calculated in positive-half Runge-Kutta trajectory, defined by measured fieldmap with magnet excitated with current of 991.73A, corresponding to nominal paricle energy of 3 GeV.
+As calculated in positive-half Runge-Kutta trajectory, defined by measured fieldmap with magnet excitated with current of 991.73A, corresponding to nominal particle energy of 3 GeV.

 | DIPOLE     |   ANGLE[DEG]    | INT_DIPOLE[T.m]   | INT_QUADRUPOLE[T]  | INT_SEXTUPOLE[T/m] | INIT_RX@Z=0[mm] |
 | :----:     | :-------------: | :---------------: | :----------------: | :----------------: | :-------------: |